-A certified journeyman technician, licensed by the Vehicle Inspection Program, performs OOP and SV inspections.
-Typically, the inspection takes 2 hours to perform.
+A journeyperson technician, licensed by the Vehicle Inspection Program, performs out of province inspections.
+The inspection can take up to 2 hours to perform.

 Inspection facilities determine the cost of an inspection and re-inspection and are required to post those costs in plain sight.

-A motor vehicle from outside of Alberta must pass an OOP inspection before licence plates are issued.
+A motor vehicle from outside of Alberta must pass an out of province inspection before licence plates are issued.

-- Registering an Out of Province Vehicle In Alberta (PDF, 50 KB)
+A vehicle may be exempt from an inspection if it falls within the conditions outlined in the Registering an Out of Province Vehicle In Alberta (PDF, 50 KB).

-Alberta residents moving to a New West Partnership (NWP) jurisdiction (British Columbia, Saskatchewan or Manitoba) who want their vehicle(s) to undergo an OOP inspection prior to moving can contact a Vehicle Inspection Program Analyst at [email protected].
+Alberta residents moving to a New West Partnership (NWP) jurisdiction (British Columbia, Saskatchewan, or Manitoba) who want their vehicle(s) to undergo an out of province inspection prior to moving can contact a Vehicle Inspection Program Analyst at [email protected].

 You should discuss your vehicle's overall condition with the inspection technician before entering into an agreement to have the vehicle inspected.

 If the vehicle does not pass the inspection, you may choose to take your vehicle to more than one inspection technician before agreeing to complete suggested repairs.